 The Festival presents world-class jazz in many styles, including swing, bebop, Dixieland, big band, Latin, and contemporary.
 During the week-long festival, held in October each year, music is performed by jazz greats as well as fresh, up-and-coming young talent.
 Performances are staged in several venues around Amelia Island including Fernandina Beach Golf Club, The Sandbar & Kitchen, Tortuga Jacks at Sliders Seaside Grill.
-The Lakeside at Amelia Island, Story & Song Bookstore, Bistro and OMNI Hotels & Resorts Amelia Island Plantation.
+The Lakeside at Amelia Island, Story & Song Bookstore, Bistro and Omni Amelia Island Resort.
 The goal of the Amelia Island Jazz Festival is to help preserve the American art form Jazz by increasing the exposure and awareness of the music genre to the general public.

 A not for profit 501(c)(3) corporation, the Les DeMerle Amelia Island Jazz Festival distributes proceeds toward a scholarship program to fund college education for aspiring jazz musicians and works to provide a rich, diverse jazz offering to the Amelia Island area.

 Billed as the largest Pétanque Tournament in the United States, 200 teams compete in this fast-paced game for all ages.
 The Open is held each year in the historic harborfront of downtown Fernandina, providing a variety of restaurants and shops within walking distance.